attila-lendvai/openwrt-auto-extroot/README.md

 At the time of writing it only supports a few `ar71xx` routers out of the box, but it's easy to extend it.
-Support for a new router entails looking up some led names for setLedAttribute for the user feedback through the blinking of the leds, but it should still work without that.
+Support for a new router entails looking up some led names for setLedAttribute for the user feedback through the blinking of the leds.
+It should work fine without that, but it will be less convenient to interact with your router in the initial setup phase.

 # Troubleshooting

 ## Which file should I flash?

-You should consult the [OpenWRT documentation](https://wiki.openwrt.org/doc/howto/user.beginner).
+You should consult the [OpenWRT documentation](https://openwrt.org/docs/guide-user/start).
 The produced firmware files should be somewhere around
 ```build/openwrt-imagebuilder-17.01.4-ar71xx-generic.Linux-x86_64/bin/ar71xx```.